The HomePod is Apple's smart speaker, taking on the Amazon Echo, Google Home and various other AI-equipped music-and-more players.

 Like the incredibly popular Echo, the HomePod can play music and also perform various useful functions, such as tell you about the track that's playing, set timers, search for and relay information found on the web, read your text messages, set calendar appointments, and a lot more.

-In this article we’ll explain exactly what the HomePod can do, and what it can’t do.
-And we’ll discuss the new features that arrived on the HomePod with iOS 13.3 in December 2019, more information about the new HomePod features below.
+In this article we'll explain exactly what the HomePod can do, and what it can't do.
+And we'll discuss the new features that are going to arrive on the HomePod with iOS 14 later in 2020.

 When Apple launched the HomePod in February 2018 it was generally praised as a decent speaker, but with competition from Amazon and Google's smart speakers, the HomePod's less impressive AI left it at a disadvantage.